AleoNet/ARCs/arc-0004/README.md

 This halting behavior makes those instructions unusable by a program that wants to try something else if a halt is detected.

-For example if a Leo program contains a conditional, both branches are executed in a circuit, so if a branch not taken executes an instruction that halts, the whole program will incorrectly halt.
+For example, if a Leo program contains a conditional not in a finalize, both branches of the conditional are executed in the circuit, so if a branch not taken executes an instruction that halts, the whole program will incorrectly halt.
 Replacing the halting instruction by one that returns an error flag will allow such a program to compile correctly.

 This ARC proposes to add new opcodes for flagged operations corresponding to the Aleo Instructions that can halt.